-DENK ICH AN DEUTSCHLAND IN DER NACHT – IF I THINK OF GERMANY AT NIGHT (Deutschland 2017, Romuald Karmakar).
+DENK ICH AN DEUTSCHLAND IN DER NACHT – IF I THINK OF GERMANY AT NIGHT (Germany 2017, Romuald Karmakar).
 Five pioneers of electronic music embody an entire subculture in Romuald Karmakar’s portrait.
 The use of sound from the DJs headphones allows us to experience what otherwise remains secret: the art behind the operation of the mixing desk controls.

-EINSTEINS NICHTEN – EINE GESCHICHTE VON VERLUST UND ÜBERLEBEN – EINSTEIN'S NIECES (Deutschland 2016, Friedemann Fromm).
+EINSTEINS NICHTEN – EINE GESCHICHTE VON VERLUST UND ÜBERLEBEN – EINSTEIN'S NIECES (Germany 2016, Friedemann Fromm).
 A generation is disappearing.
 As teenagers, twins Paola und Lorenza bore witness to the crimes of the German armed forces in Italy.
 Friedemann Fromm has succeeded in creating a sensitive account of the life story of two impressive women – between reminiscence and solace.

 HASHTI TEHRAN (Iran 2016, Daniel Kötter).
 Teheran as a microcosm of Iran.
 From the snow-capped mountains in the north to the dusty desert streets of the south, the city also represents a social incline.
 To the west and the east it stretches ever further.
 Filmic reflections on architecture and space.

-KOMUNIA – COMMUNION (Polen 2016, Anna Zamecka).
+KOMUNIA – COMMUNION (Poland 2016, Anna Zamecka).
 The heartbreaking story of a 14-year-old Polish girl who has to play the roles of mother, father and sister as well as being herself.
 Caught in the vicious circle of a dysfunctional family, Ola fights with all her strength against the force of her circumstances.